Lucien Xavier Michel-Andrianarahinjaka

 Lucien Xavier Michel-Andrianarahinjaka (30 December 1929 – 11 November 1997) was a Malagasy writer, poet, and politician.
 He was born in Fianarantsoa, and studied at the University of Bordeaux 3 and Paris-Sorbonne University.
-In 1977, he was elected to the Madagascar National Assembly, and was also elected its president.
+In 1977, he was elected to the National Assembly of Madagascar, and was also elected its president.
 He won reelection in 1983 and 1989, and was reelected president each year until 1991, when the National Assembly was dissolved.
 In addition to his political career, he was a writer and poet, best known for his work involved the oral tradition of several Malagasy ethnic groups.

 Early life and education

 Michel-Andrianarahinjaka was born on 30 December 1929 in Fianarantsoa, in what was then the colony of French Madagascar.
 He was the son of Michel Joseph Randria (1903–1977), who was a member of the French Senate and the first mayor of Fianarantsoa Province.

 From 1936 to 1948, he studied at the Collège Saint Joseph Ambodisaina in Fianarantsoa, and from 1948 to 1952 he went to school in Antananarivo, the capital city.
 Beginning in 1952, he studied at the Faculty of Letters at Paris-Sorbonne University.
 In 1981, he earned his Doctor of Philosophy at University of Bordeaux 3 (now Bordeaux Montaigne University).